VGraupera/1on1-questions/README.md

 * Who is really kicking ass in the company?
 Who do you admire?
 * Who on the team do you have the most difficulty working with?
 Why?
 * Who would you like to work more often with?
 Why?
-* Who would you like to work more/less often with?
-Why?
 * Whom in the team do you want to learn from?
 Whom do you get valuable feedback from?
 * Why do you think [employee who recently quit] left?
 What did they tell you?